graveyard/cron-admin/README.md

 400 errors occur when:
 * Any of these fields are missing
-* Function is the empty
+* Function is the empty string
 * CronTime is invalid
 * Created cannot be parsed as RFC3339